Second-seeded Zverev loses to Fritz at Swiss Indoors

 The 31st-ranked American got the only service break of the match in the third game of the second set and converted his first match point with a two-handed backhand winner.

-The loss rules out a possible final against top-seeded Roger Federer, who part owns the agency which manages the sixth-ranked German’s career.
+The loss rules out a possible final for Zverev against top-seeded Roger Federer, who part owns the agency which manages the sixth-ranked German’s career.

 The defeat also harms Zverev’s chances of defending his ATP Finals title next month.
 He is seventh in the season-long standings to advance to the eight-man event in London.